 This guide leads you through the steps of industry research and provides links to online sources of information and titles and call numbers for print sources.

-If, after doing an industry analysis, you decide to proceed with starting a business in Washington State review the Business Organizations part of Sources of Free Legal Information on Washington State Law.
+If, after doing an industry analysis, you decide to proceed with starting a business in Washington State review the Business and Nonprofit Organizations part of Library Resources for Members of the Public at the University of Washington Law School Library site.
 You will find links to information on starting a business in Washington State, changing business status, growing a business, licenses & permits, hiring & managing employees, taxes, doing business with the state, and finding laws & regulations.